 How to Pay Off $20,000 in Credit Card Debt

-How do you turn $20,000 into more than $33,000?
+How do you turn $20,000 into more than $42,000?

-That is too much credit card debt.
+We’re not going out on a limb here by suggesting that is too much credit card debt.

 So how do you pay off $20,000 in credit card debt before interest rates devour your bank account?